 My Favorite Weight Watchers Pasta Recipes

 I shared my favorite “big portion” Weight Watchers recipes earlier.
-For this article, I have chosen recipes of my favorite pasta dishes.
+For this article, I have chosen recipes for my favorite pasta dishes.
 I’ve said before that I used to be a starch-aholic.
 Italian food would be one giant reason why.

-I shared previously my experience with Weight Watchers using their quick start cookbook.
-You can refer to this article for an overview of Weight Watchers’ older exchange program, and my changes to customize a diet that would work for me.
+I previously shared my experience with Weight Watchers using their quick start cookbook.
+You can refer to this article for an overview of Weight Watchers’ older exchange program and my changes to customize a diet that would work for me.
 I included some very basic information on what constitutes a serving in my original article.
 Women’s daily exchanges are 3 fruit, 2 milk, 2 bread, 3 fat, 6 protein, and at least 2 vegetables.
 (I tweaked my program a bit per my food preferences.)
 Men get 4 fruit, 2 milk, 4 bread, 3 fat, 8 protein, and at least 2 vegetables.

 These pasta recipes reflect my modifications.
 The only thing wrong with them is that they “taste like more.”
 Plan on having them with a big green salad.